k3jph/k3jph.github.io/_posts/2020/2020-11-09-informs-presentation-on-electoral-process.md

 how hard it is to hack the election.

 And I was right.
 Our election integrity is still unmatched, mostly because of how screwed up the whole system is.
-See the slides at [https://jameshoward.us/informs-2020/](https://jameshoward.us/informs-2020/) or watch the presentation on YouTube:
+Watch the presentation on YouTube:

 {% include youtube.html id="CluWQ5bfqgM" %}